vrtteja002/AI-Job-App-Assistant/README.md

 ---

-© 2025 AI Job Application Assistant | Made with ❤️ for job seekers
+Made with ❤️ for job hunters